 When possible we can visit Tha Kha floating market, this is best visited in the weekends, availability will be checked upon request as it may be open on some weekdays as well.
 An authentic marketplace that has served the local community for 30 years, one of the hidden gems around Bangkok.
 Originally, the market was where fishermen and farmers came to exchange their goods.
 After the trip to the market, we will go on a rowing boat to explore the orchards and visit a coconut plantation to watch how coconut sugar is collected and processed.

-When Tha Kha is not visited the included boat tour is done at Damnoen Saduak.
+When Tha Kha is visited the included boat tour will be done here, else it will be done at Damnoen Saduak.

-You will be enjoying a delicious freshly cooked Thai lunch.
+We will enjoy a delicious freshly cooked Thai lunch.

 In the afternoon we take you to the place of your choice in Bangkok, this can be selected in the booking form: